Metropolitan Water District of Southern California: History

 The San Diego County Water Authority joined Metropolitan as its first wholesale member agency in 1946.
 SDCWA was formed in 1944 to facilitate joining Metropolitan, received its first deliveries in 1947 and was buying half of Metropolitan's water by 1949.
 The SDCWA annexation broke two traditions at Metropolitan: Member agencies had previously been cities (SDCWA was a water wholesaler) in the south coast basin (SDCWA was south of the basin).
 The next break came in 1950, when Pomona MWD (now Three Valleys MWD) joined Metropolitan.
 Since Pomona was a largely agricultural member agency at the time, Metropolitan was no longer selling water only for domestic use.
 The territory served by the Pomona district has urbanized rapidly, with agriculture having disappeared almost entirely by 1970.

-In 1952, Metropolitan began a 200 million dollar program to bring the Colorado River Aqueduct to its full capacity of 1212000 acre.ft annually.
+In 1952, Metropolitan began a $200 million program to bring the Colorado River Aqueduct to its full capacity of 1212000 acre.ft annually.
 The Colorado River Aqueduct added six pumps to the original three at each of its five pumping stations.
 CRA pumping expanded from about 16500 acre.ft of water in 1950 to about 1029000 acre.ft by 1960.
 On August 9, 1962, the Metropolitan set an all-time delivery record of 1,316,000,000 gallons of water in just a 24-hour period.

 Metropolitan's additional supplies and easier rules of entry facilitated an expansion through annexation of large areas of low populations: The eight MWDs that joined from 1946 to 1955 added 200 percent to Metropolitan's service area but only 75 percent to Metropolitan's population served.
 By 1965, Metropolitan had 13 cities and 13 municipal water districts as members.
 It covered more than 4500 sqmi and served some 10,000,000 people.

 By 2008 Metropolitan had 14 cities and 12 municipal water districts (San Fernando joined in 1973; MWDOC and Coastal MWD merged in 2001) and provided water to nearly 10,000,000 people.
 As of 2021, Metropolitan with 26 member agencies and cities served nearly 19 million people in the counties of Los Angeles, Ventura, Orange, San Diego, Riverside, and San Bernardino.